-Spoiler alert: This post contains spoilers about last Thursday’s episode of Project Runway: Season 10, Episode 3, “Welcome Back (or not) to the Runway.”
+Spoiler alert: This post contains spoilers about last Thursday’s episode of Project Runway: Season 10, Episode 5, “It’s My Way on the Runway.”
 If you’re a fan of the show and you haven’t seen it yet — you stand warned.

 Awesome!
 I’ve been wanting to write about fashion and work/ professionalism for a while, and this week’s Runway gives me the perfect chance.

 “Appropriate work wear” is obviously a pretty flexible concept: it depends on what kind of work you do, what part of the country/ world you live in, whether you’re ambitiously climbing the ladder or are happy to stay in the job you have.
 But in this challenge, “workplace” was being pretty universally defined as “urban office.”
 And in most urban offices, the qualities most people want their workwear to express are: Competent.
 Organized and put-together.
 Powerful, but also approachable.
 Conscious of the prevailing social standards.
 Professional (obviously).